Mario Götze: 2014–15 season

-After helping Germany win the 2014 FIFA World Cup, Götze began the 2014–15 season on 13 August 2014, coming on as substitute in a 2–0 loss against Borussia Dortmund in 2014 DFL-Supercup.
+After helping Germany win the 2014 FIFA World Cup, Götze began the 2014–15 season on 14 August 2014, coming on as substitute in a 2–0 loss against Borussia Dortmund in 2014 DFL-Supercup.
 On 17 August, he opened his scoring account in their first 2014–15 DFB-Pokal win against SC Preußen Münster.
 On 22 August, he started and played for 62 minutes in their 2–1 home season opener victory against Wolfsburg.
 On 23 September, he scored twice in Bayern's 4–0 home win against SC Paderborn.

 On 18 October, Götze netted another brace in their 6–0 home win against Werder Bremen.
-On 28 October, FIFA announced that Götze is included in the 23-man shortlist for 2014 FIFA Ballon d'Or.
+On 28 October, FIFA announced that Götze was included in the 23-man shortlist for 2014 FIFA Ballon d'Or.
 On 22 November, he scored a stylistic long range goal in their 4–0 win against Hoffenheim, later voted Bundesliga goal of the week.
 On 14 February 2015, Götze scored his third brace of the season and assisted one in their dominating 8–0 win against Hamburger SV.

 On 28 April 2015, Götze was one of four Bayern players to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
 In May 2015, Franz Beckenbauer criticised Götze for poor performances and lack of determination in playing.
 After a couple of weeks, Götze's teammate Arjen Robben backed him up for all the negative criticism.
 "You need to make certain experiences as a player," the Netherlands international said.
 "How you cope with certain situations also makes you strong as a player.
 Criticism can be good for your development too.
 You need to fight through the situation."
 He finished the season with 15 goals in 48 appearances in all competitions.